Marina Bay Sands: Facilities

 The Shoppes is the main shopping mall at Marina Bay Sands, with close to 1000000 sqft of retail space with over 270 stores and F&B outlets, featuring premium and luxury brands such as Ralph Lauren, Chanel, Cartier, Prada, Gucci, Hermès, Emporio Armani, Chopard, Valentino, Dior, Dunhill, Vertu, Miu Miu, Saint Laurent Paris, Salvatore Ferragamo, Montblanc, Blancpain, Vera Wang Bride, an Hermès watch boutique, and Hervé Léger.

 A canal runs through the length of the Shoppes, in the same style as The Venetian in Las Vegas.
 Sampan rides on the canal are available for guests and shoppers at the shopping mall, similar to the gondola rides available in the Venetian.
-Also housed within the Shoppes are several Celebrity Chef restaurants—Bread Street Kitchen (by Gordon Ramsay), Cut (by Wolfgang Puck), Waku Ghin (by Tetsuya Wakuda), and Maison (by Daniel Boulud).
+Also housed within the Shoppes are several Celebrity Chef restaurants—Bread Street Kitchen (by Gordon Ramsay), CUT (by Wolfgang Puck), Wakuda and Waku Ghin (by Tetsuya Wakuda), and Maison (by Daniel Boulud).

 The north side of the Shoppes used to contain an ice skating rink, which used artificial ice.
 In 2017, it was replaced with Digital Light Canvas by Japanese art collective TeamLab.